We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Sniper Rifle With A Tragic Tale: Remington MSR / Mk21

 Among the world’s best sniper rifles, the AI AXSR has a legitimate claim as top dog.
 The engineering behind the AXSR created an unparalleled blend of toughness, innovation, and accuracy that is carrying on the legacy of AI’s sniper rifles.
+Without a doubt it is one of the best long-range rifles in the world.

 The AXSR is a multi-caliber rifle that uses AI’s signature flat-bottomed, six-lug magnum-length action mated to their newest chassis.
 The rifle features integral ARCA rail on the handguard—which is machined to the more exacting RRS specs—and the lower portion of the magazine section, a 20 MOA NATO Stanag 4694/Mil Std 1913 rail on the action that indexes perfectly with the 20 MOA rail on the handguard, toolless adjustments for critical dimensions, and AI’s proprietary Keyslot mounting system.